This is a sponsored post. All opinions about smartphone photography tips are 100% my own.

 The rule of thirds is simple enough to follow in your smartphone photography.
 Just image the camera screen split into three sections horizontally and vertically.
 This will give you nine sections on the screen.

 Now, to make your subjects aesthetically pleasing, try positioning your main subject on one of the lines on the screen.

 If your subject is vertical in nature, like someone standing or a statue, place them on one of the two vertical lines.
-Do the similar thing for horizontal subjects.
+Do a similar thing for horizontal subjects.

 You should follow the rule of thirds when it comes to the horizon as well.
 You’ll want to avoid placing the horizon in the center of the picture since this is boring from a compositional viewpoint.